psopso/esphome_components/components/maidsite_desk_controller/README.md

 ## Sources

 Thanks to [shades66](https://github.com/shades66/Maidesite-standing-desk/tree/main) for the minimal and easy to setup esphome config.
-Thanks to [Rocka84](https://github.com/Rocka84/esphome_components) for doing the main work, I've just fored :)
+Thanks to [Rocka84](https://github.com/Rocka84/esphome_components) for doing the main work, I've just forked this repo and modified some parts.
 Thanks to [phord/Jarvis](https://github.com/phord/Jarvis) for reverse engineering the UART interface and most control messages!
 Thanks to [OkhammahkO](https://github.com/OkhammahkO) for collecting the scattered information at [pimp-my-desk/desk-control](https://gitlab.com/pimp-my-desk/desk-control) and for his work in the home assistant community!